n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 }
 ```

-It became more and more clear to me that the `crypt($%d, gen_salt('bf'))` part was to blame, but I didn't know why it was so just yet.
-Anyway, the intermediate goal was achieved, as at that point of time, I could reproduce the performance issue in my local setup as well, the `SELECT * FROM users WHERE ssn_hash = crypt('0852285111', ssn_hash)` query became as slow as within the production DB, even despite the fact that my SSN wasn't among the existing DB records.
+It became clearer and clearer to me that the `crypt($%d, gen_salt('bf'))` part was to blame, but I didn't understand why it was so just yet.
+Anyway, the intermediate goal was achieved, as at that point of time, I could reproduce the performance issue in my local setup as well, the `SELECT * FROM users WHERE ssn_hash = crypt('0852285111', ssn_hash)` query became as slow as within the production DB, even though my SSN wasn't among the existing DB records.

 I decided to take a pause for a moment and check the facts:

 - the reasons of the slow performance were queries to the DB
-- the performance degraded with the grow of the number of the records within the DB table
+- the performance degraded with the growth of the number of the records within the DB table
 - something is fishy with the `crypt()` function for both INSERT and SELECT queries

-The second fact was a good hint, so I decided to check what Postgres query planner could told me about the plan for executing the query:
+The second fact was a good hint, so I decided to check what Postgres query planner could tell me about the plan for executing the query:

 ```sql
 EXPLAIN